 - Nut milk - Any nut milk will work.
 Use a dash to get the consistency you desire.

-Step 1 : Blend chickpeas with almond milk, maple syrup, and vanilla.
+Step 1 : Blend the chickpeas.
 First, wash and peel the chickpeas.
 You can do this a couple ways - pinch the chickpea in between your thumb and pointer finger to remove the skin OR run a handful of chickpeas in between a piece of paper towel and the skins will peel off almost effortlessly.

 Next, pulse the chickpeas in a food processor until well mixed.
-While the food processor is still running, add the nut milk, maple syrup, and vanilla.
+While the food processor is still running, add the nut milk, maple syrup, and vanilla extract.
 This will make the mixture super creamy and silky smooth.

 Step 2 : Add the nut butter.
-Once the chickpeas have been blended, add the nut butter to the processor and continue to mix well.
+Once the chickpeas have been blended, add the nut butter to the processor and continue to mix until you reach your desired consistency.
 Scrape down the sides of the processor as needed.

 Step 3 : Add the cacao powder.
 Next, add the cacao powder to the processor and blend until well incorporated into the brownie batter.